 If this is the case you may be making one or more of these common mistakes, and simply correcting them could get you back on track and making gains.

 Bodybuilding 101 Mistake #1.
 Training too often/Not getting enough rest

 This is probably the biggest mistake that I see trainees making.
 I have spoken to many young bodybuilders who train six or seven days per week or train weights in the mornings and then go off and play football (soccer) in the evenings and wonder why they can’t grow.

-What you do before or after your workout and on your days off can effect your gains in both positive and negative ways.
-Other then your cardio sessions, keep physical activity to a minimum on your rest days and try to keep away from stressful situations, as stress hormones can destroy your hard earned muscle.
+What you do before or after your workout and on your days off can affect your gains in both positive and negative ways.
+Other than your cardio sessions, keep physical activity to a minimum on your rest days and try to keep away from stressful situations, as stress hormones can destroy your hard-earned muscle.

 Growth takes place while you rest, not while working out.
 If you do not give yourself enough time to fully recuperate, you will simply be denying your body any chance of growth.